SAP/node-rfc/README.md

 More info: **[Installation](doc/installation.md)**

-:exclamation: The build from source works with NodeJS versions with minimum N-API 7: [NodeJS/N-API version matrix](https://nodejs.org/api/n-api.html#n_api_n_api_version_matrix).
-Usage works with all NodeJS versions supported by `node-rfc`.
+:exclamation: The build from source requires NodeJS release with minimum N-API version given in `package.json` property "napi_versions": [NodeJS/N-API version matrix](https://nodejs.org/api/n-api.html#n_api_n_api_version_matrix).

 After the SAP NW RFC SDK is installed on your system, the `node-rfc` can be installed from npm: